EVENTS!

 NEIGHBORS HELPING NEIGHBORS

-The Columbia Food Bank is open the 1st and 3rd Saturdays of the month
+Food Bank at 9AM on the 1st & 3rd Saturdays of each month.

-The food bank is located next to Clearview Church at 23963 Royalton Rd.
+The Columbia Food Bank is located next to Clearview Church on 23963 Royalton Road.

 CREATE HOPE...PROVIDE HELP